OludayoDahunsi/Django_API_REST_Project/README.md

 ### Project Purpose and scope
 The purpose of the project is to evaluate the current existing backend functionality and source code artifacts.
-- Re-engineer the SAFEHR backend endpoint,
+- Reengineer the SAFEHR backend endpoint,
 - Migrate the SAFEHR Endpoint to a new mainstream framework and
 - Enhance the functionalities